 According to Bethesda, Starfield is a next-gen RPG with a sci-fi setting.
-But at the moment, there’s very little to go on when it comes to the game’s gameplay.

 During an interview with The Washington Post, Bethesda Game Studios Executive Producer Todd Howard described the title as “like ‘Skyrim’ in space”.
 “For me, Starfield is the Han Solo simulator,” said Bethesda Managing Director Ashley Cheng.
 “Get in a ship, explore the galaxy, do fun stuff.”

 “We like to put you in a world where we’re not dragging you by the nose and saying you must do X, Y and Z, and that it’s okay for you to want to test the [game’s boundaries],” said Howard in an interview with The Telegraph.